David Attenborough is returning to the BBC for his latest documentary series.

 His son Robert is a lecturer in Canberra, Australia, while Jane was a former primary school headmistress.

-What to expect from Wild Isles?
+What was Wild Isles?

 Filmed over the course of three years, the five-part Wild Isles aims to shine a light on the challenges affecting the British Isles and celebrate nature that exists on our doorsteps.
 Sir David will appear on Old Harry Rocks in Dorset to introduce the first episode – titled Our Precious Isles – and will explain why Britain and Ireland are critical for the survival of species across the globe.